Sophie Monk: Television

 In April 2010, Nine Network announced Monk would be a special guest presenter on the travel television program Getaway.
 Following her first appearance, Nine announced Monk would continue appearing on the series in a recurring form from then on.
 As part of her role, she has visited Hawaii, Las Vegas, Mexico.

 In May 2012, Monk was announced to be one of the celebrities to have signed up for the FOX dating-show The Choice.
 The series is a spin-off to The Voice and sees celebrity judges sitting with their backs turned to a pool of "sexy singles" hoping to score a date with a celebrity.
 The series premiered on 7 June 2012.

 On 28 October 2015, it was confirmed that Monk would be a new judge on Australia's Got Talent replacing Geri Halliwell for its eighth season alongside Kelly Osbourne, Eddie Perfect and Ian "Dicko" Dickson.

 In 2015, Monk was declared the winner of the fourth season of The Celebrity Apprentice Australia.

 In April 2017, it was announced that Monk would star on The Bachelorette Australia.
 In December, she was announced as the host of a brand new reality series on the Nine Network called Love Island Australia, which aired on 27 May 2018 on 9Go!.

 In 2020, Monk was revealed to be a participant on the second season of The Masked Singer Australia, performing as the "Dragonfly".
 She was the fifth contestant eliminated, placing 8th overall.

 On 16 September 2020, Monk was announced as the new host for the revival of Beauty and the Geek Australia on Nine Network in 2021.

 In December 2021, Monk was announced as one of the four celebrity contestants for the Lego Masters Bricksmas Special alongside journalist Brooke Boney, radio and TV presenter Wippa and television presenter Scott Cam.
 She was partnered up with season one winner Henry.
 In 2023, she made a guest appearance on the fifth season of Lego Masters, and made additional guest appearances during its sixth and seventh seasons.

 Radio

 In 2013, Monk filled in for Fifi Box on Fifi and Jules whilst Box was on maternity leave.

 In December 2013, Monk along with Jules Lund, Merrick Watts and Mel B were announced as the new hosts of the 2Day FM breakfast show replacing Kyle and Jackie O Show.

 In October 2014, Southern Cross Austereo announced that Jules, Merrick & Sophie on 2Day FM would be axed due to poor ratings throughout the year and replaced by The Dan & Maz Show.

 Since then, Monk has been a regular fixture on KIIS 1065's Kyle and Jackie O Show and has hosted The Summer Fling breakfast show with Matty Acton on KIIS 1065 and KIIS 101.1.

+In January 2026, ARN announced that Monk will fill in for Will McMahon on the KIIS Network's Will & Woody for a few weeks whilst he is on paternity leave.